Bloom filter: Attenuated Bloom filters

 An attenuated Bloom filter of depth D can be viewed as an array of D normal Bloom filters.
 In the context of service discovery in a network, each node stores regular and attenuated Bloom filters locally.
 The regular or local Bloom filter indicates which services are offered by the node itself.
 The attenuated filter of level i indicates which services can be found on nodes that are i-hops away from the current node.
 The i-th value is constructed by taking a union of local Bloom filters for nodes i-hops away from the node.

-Let's take a small network shown on the graph below as an example.
+For example, consider a small network, shown on the graph below.
 Say we are searching for a service A whose id hashes to bits 0,1, and 3 (pattern 11010).
 Let n1 node to be the starting point.
 First, we check whether service A is offered by n1 by checking its local filter.
 Since the patterns don't match, we check the attenuated Bloom filter in order to determine which node should be the next hop.
 We see that n2 doesn't offer service A but lies on the path to nodes that do.
 Hence, we move to n2 and repeat the same procedure.
 We quickly find that n3 offers the service, and hence the destination is located.

 By using attenuated Bloom filters consisting of multiple layers, services at more than one hop distance can be discovered while avoiding saturation of the Bloom filter by attenuating (shifting out) bits set by sources further away.